0xt0bi03/absolute-cinema/README.md

 # absolute-cinema

-Just upload your intended person's image, and watch them become "absolute cinema" meme.
+Just upload your favourite intended person's image, and watch them become "absolute cinema" meme.

+the app development is still in progress.